-US cattle cycles have been studied extensively with data on the US cattle inventory being kept from as early as 1875.
-Mathews et al (1999) provides a thorough review.
-A famous paper in the economics literature by Rosen, Murphy and Scheinkman called the US cattle cycle "...among the most periodic time series in economics".
+US cattle cycles have been studied extensively with data on the US cattle inventory being kept from as early as 1875 (see Figure 2).
+A famous paper in the economics literature by Rosen, Murphy and Scheinkman (1994, p.468) referred to the US cattle cycle as "...among the most periodic time series in economics".